OCA/contract/contract/README.rst

 #.
 Go to Sales -> Contracts and select or create a new contract.
 #.
 Check *Generate recurring invoices automatically*.
 #.
 Fill fields and add new lines.
 You have the possibility to use markers in
-   in description field to show init date and end of invoiced period.
+   the description field to show the start and end date of the invoiced period.
 #.
-To view discount field set *Discount on lines* in user access rights.
-#.
 A cron is created with daily interval, but if you are in debug mode can
    click on *Create invoices* to force this action.
 #.
-Click *Show invoices* link to show all invoices created by the contract.
+Click *Show recurring invoices* link to show all invoices created by the
-#.
-Press *Invoices* button to show all invoices related with the contract.
+   contract.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot